 Don’t murder the fish!
 (AKA sharpen your knife)

 There are many things celebrity chefs won’t tell you.
 But with a cheerful glint in his eye that matched the glistening knife in his hand, chef Daniel Boulud imparted this secret: “Don’t murder the fish!”
 I wasn’t attacking a swimming sea creature in the wild, however, just trying to slice a piece of translucent hamachi with a stainless chef’s knife in the dining room of his posh New York restaurant where I was living out my foodie dreams as part of a SPG/Marriott Rewards Moment experience.
 Boulud used his charm to teach our Master Class kitchen tips, as well as guide us in preparing a delicious dinner.
 Case in point: To not “murder your fish” (as I was starting to do), use the sharpest knife in the kitchen with a soft, slanted stroke.
 Using a sharp knife means you can slice fish (or other delicate ingredients, like tomatoes) without having to apply pressure and smash them in the process of cutting them.
-Find out the 26 things a TV chef won’t tell you.

 Add citrus for contrast

 To bring out the zing in everything from fish to meat, add zest or juice from lemons, oranges, or grapefruits.
 For example, the restaurant Daniel uses sweet Meyer lemon to contrast with spicy wasabi in a raw fish appetizer.
 Don’t miss these cooking tips that are only taught in culinary school.

 Daniel calls stock “the flavor foundation of French cuisine,” in his book, Daniel: My French Cuisine.
 It’s best if you can make your own; then use it as a rich, umami base for all your sauces and soups.
 Because we know you were curious, here’s the difference between broth and stock.